SkylineCommunications/dataminer-docs/connector-help/connector_help/Ciena_5160_Service_Aggregation_Switch.md

 ## Usage

-This device usage is in all similar to the Ciena CN6500 Platform where the user may dinamically assing polling for each page, and respective sub-pages a polling time, wheter fast or slow.
+This device usage is in all similar to the Ciena CN6500 Platform where the user may dynamically assign polling for each page, and respective sub-pages a polling time, whether fast or slow.

 In all main pages a Refresh button is available to make it possible for the user to reload the data from the current page and all sub-pages underneath the current page.